zwettemaan/InDesignBrot/README.md

 to the current value of `num pixels`).

-Take note that the execution time increases dramatically with increasing values of kNumPixels.
+Take note that the execution time increases dramatically with increasing values of `num pixels`.
 E.g. a setting of `num pixels = 100` takes many minutes to execute in ExtendScript.

-There are a few sample .indd file provided in the download, which shows the result with `num pixels = 100`, to save you from calculating it yourself.
+There are a few sample .indd file provided in the download, which shows the result with higher pixel values, to save you from calculating it yourself.

 # Disclaimer